Sheriff Country: Development

-On January 23, 2024, CBS was set to develop a police spin-off series of Fire Country, continuing from a back-door pilot episode in season two, with and Erika Kennair executive producing through JBTV & CBS Studios, and with Morena Baccarin attached to lead.
+On January 23, 2024, CBS was set to develop a police spin-off series of Fire Country, continuing from a back-door pilot episode in season two, with Erika Kennair executive producing through JBTV & CBS Studios, and with Morena Baccarin attached to lead.
 The episode titled "Alert the Sheriff" introduced Baccarin's character, Edgewater County Sheriff's Sergeant Mickey Fox.
-On May 2, 2024, it received a straight-to-series order, with CBS Studios joining the production of what would later be titled Sheriff Country, with filming set to take place in Toronto, rather than in Vancouver like the original, so Baccarin could be closer to her family in New York.
+On May 2, 2024, it received a straight-to-series order, with CBS Studios joining the production of what would later be titled Sheriff Country, with filming set to take place in Toronto, rather than in Vancouver like the original so that Baccarin could be closer to her family in New York.
 On June 19, 2024, Matt Lopez was set to be the showrunner of "Sheriff Country," and an executive producer.
 A fall 2025 premiere was confirmed in March 2025 with a promo airing during broadcasts of March Madness.
 Production on the spin-off began in May 2025 in the Toronto area with twelve scripts already written, and in July 2025 the premiere date was set for October 17, with the show airing regularly before the original on Fridays after the premiere.
-A first teaser trailer was released in August 2025.
+On December 3, 2025, CBS renewed the series for a second season.

 Casting

 On January 23, 2024, Morena Baccarin was set to star in the lead role of the series.
 On December 12, 2024, W. Earl Brown was set to star in the lead role of the series.
 In April 2025, Christopher Gorham, Michele Weaver, and Matt Lauria joined the cast.
 On May 14, 2025, Amanda Arcuri and Caroline Rhea joined the cast.
+On April 9, 2026, Arcuri and Ian Quinlan were promoted to series regulars for the second season.

 Release

-The series premiered on CBS on October 17, 2025.
+The first season premiered on CBS on October 17, 2025.
+The second season is scheduled to premiere on October 9, 2026.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 83% based on 6 critic reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 75% based on 8 critic reviews.
 Metacritic gave the series a weighted average score of 67 out of 100 based on 5 critics, indicating "generally favorable".